 SEO Guide Step 7

-Your website content almost always needs to be optimized.
-It is written as you think, stream of conscious instead of structured around SEO practices.
 We are not advocating keyword stuffing, but most sites do not demonstrate proper keyword usage.
-Optimizing any website content is not going to happen by accident and you need to really show care in getting the proper message to the user and search engine.
+We advocate for prominence, not dominance.
+Optimizing website content is not going to happen by accident and you need to really show care in getting the proper message to both the user and search engines.

 Ready to launch some new content?
 Here’s where the rubber meets the road.